 - interleaving.

-After coding the different channels (except RACH, SCH, CTSBCH-SB and CTSARCH) are constituted by blocks of coded information bits plus coded header (the purpose of the header is to distinguish between TCH and FACCH blocks).
+After coding, the different channels (except RACH, SCH, CTSBCH-SB and CTSARCH) are constituted by blocks of coded information bits plus coded header (the purpose of the header is to distinguish between TCH and FACCH blocks).
 These blocks are interleaved over a number of bursts.
 The block size and interleaving depth are channel dependent.
 All these operations are specified in 3GPP TS 45.003.

-For the adaptive speech traffic channels a signaling codeword is attached to the block of coded information bits before interleaving.
+For the adaptive speech traffic channels, a signaling codeword is attached to the block of coded information bits before interleaving.
 The signaling codeword is a block code representation of a 2-bits inband information word (rate ¼ for the adaptive full rate speech traffic channels, ½ for the adaptive half rate speech traffic channels, rate 1/6 for the adaptive half rate 8-PSK speech and 8-PSK wideband speech traffic channels, and rate 1/12 for the adaptive full rate 8-PSK wideband speech traffic channels).